I awoke rested and ready to go at Terry Bison Ranch then loaded the luggage into my car.

 Grade crossing warning signal.

-Milwaukee Road coach 660 built by the railroad in 1948 as 550.
+Milwaukee Road coach 660, nee Milwaukee Road 550, built by the railroad in 1948.

-Milwaukee Road coach 665 built by the railroad in 1948 as 538.
+Milwaukee Road coach 665, nee Milwaukee Road 538, built by the railroad in 1948.

-Limon Kyle yard scene.
+Kyle Railroad yard scene.

-Pacific Fruit Express Mechanical Refrigerator car 300944.
+Pacific Fruit Express mechanical refrigerator car 300944.

 Union Pacific flat car 909231.